 The question your team members should be asking themselves regularly is “how is this providing value to our customers?”
 In practice, that might mean missing that deadline for the sake of higher quality.
 Or it may mean incorporating customer feedback into your workflow.

-There’s no single answer, as long as it drives towards that north star.
+There’s no single answer, as long as it drives toward that north star.
 That reality is also why using customer-centricity to improve your marketing effectiveness requires experimentation.

 Saying you’re customer-centric is easy, but actually making it happen requires finding an effective way to get feedback from those customers.
 After all, you can’t rely on simply guessing what your customers want and, in any case, those wants are always going to change over time.